 - Leverage Shopify to offer premium/memberships services on your community

 - List products available on your Shopify storefront in your Custom Community

 - Add key shopping information e.g. delivery information, availability, etc.

 - Promote discounts

 Single Sign-On (SSO)

 You’ve likely used SSO for multiple sites yourself.
 SSO allows people to sign into your Custom Community using accounts from third parties.
 The key players of SSO include:

-SSO integration significantly lowers the barriers to entry for new member sign ups and return visitors.
+SSO integration significantly lowers the barriers to entry for new member sign-ups and return visitors.
 SSO works across devices.
-As a bonus by using SSO, you have the option of brining over an individual member’s profile picture, name and more, further reducing the effort a new member must put into signing up.
+As a bonus by using SSO, you have the option of bringing over an individual member’s profile picture, name and more, further reducing the effort a new member must put into signing up.

-Zipline have a vast range of experience integrating third party services into custom build online communities.
+Zipline has a vast range of experience integrating third-party services into custom build online communities.
 Find out more.